-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of The Cato Corporation (the "Company") for use at the Annual Meeting of Shareholders of the Company (the "meeting") to be held on May 23, 2013, and at any adjournment or adjournments thereof.
-This Proxy Statement and the accompanying proxy card are first being mailed to shareholders on or about April 19, 2013.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of The Cato Corporation (the "Company") for use at the Annual Meeting of Shareholders of the Company (the "meeting") to be held on May 24, 2018, and at any adjournment or adjournments thereof.
+This Proxy Statement and the accompanying proxy card are first being mailed to shareholders on or about April 23, 2018.

-Only shareholders of record at the close of business on March 26, 2013 are entitled to notice of and to vote at the meeting.
-As of March 26, 2013, the Company had outstanding and entitled to vote 27,543,608 shares of Class A Common Stock ("Class A Stock") held by approximately 6,534 holders of record and 1,743,525 shares of Class B Common Stock ("Class B Stock") held by 2 holders of record.
-The Company's transfer agent estimates that there are approximately 6,533 beneficial owners in total.
+Only shareholders of record at the close of business on March 20, 2018 are entitled to notice of and to vote at the meeting.
+As of March 20, 2018, the Company had outstanding and entitled to vote 23,046,902 shares of Class A Common Stock ("Class A Stock") and 1,763,652 shares of Class B Common Stock ("Class B Stock").
 Holders of Class A Stock are entitled to one vote per share and holders of Class B Stock are entitled to ten votes per share.
 Holders of Class A Stock and holders of Class B Stock vote as a single class.

 All proxies properly executed and received prior to the meeting will be voted at the meeting.
 If a shareholder specifies how the proxy is to be voted on any of the business to come before the meeting, the proxy will be voted in accordance with such specification.
-If no specification is made, the proxy will be voted FOR the election of nominees D. Harding Stowe and Edward I. Weisiger, Jr., FOR the approval of The Cato Corporation 2013 Incentive Compensation Plan, FOR the approval of The Cato Corporation 2013 Employee Stock Purchase Plan, FOR the ratification of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the year ending February 1, 2014 and in the discretion of the proxy holders on any other business properly brought before the meeting.
+If no specification is made, the proxy will be voted FOR the election of nominees John P. D. Cato, Thomas E. Meckley and Bailey W. Patrick, FOR the resolution approving the Company's executive compensation program, FOR the resolution to approve The Cato Corporation 2018 Incentive Compensation Plan, and FOR the ratification of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the year ending February 2, 2019.
 A proxy may be revoked at any time prior to its exercise by written notice to the Secretary of the Company at the Corporate Office of the Company, by executing and delivering a proxy with a later date, or by voting in person at the meeting.